mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 ### IP Warmup Plan tab

-IP warmup is an activity which consists in gradually increasing the volume of emails going out from your IPs and domain to the main Internet service providers (ISPs) in order to establish your reputation as a legitimate sender.

-This activity is tipically performed with the help of a deliverability consultant or expert who prepares a well thought-to plan based on the industry domain, use case, region, ISPs and various other factors.

-* In this example, a plan has been prepared spanning over 17 days and to reach a target volume of xxx profiles.
+* In this example, a plan has been prepared spanning over 17 days (called "**runs**") to reach a target volume of over 1 million profiles.

-* This planned is executed through 6 phases.
+* This planned is executed through 6 **phases**, each of them containing at least one run.

 * You can have as many columns as you want for the domains you want to deliver to.
-In this example, the plan is divided into four columns which correspond to the domain groups to use in your plan: Gmail, Adobe, Yahoo and Others.
+In this example, the plan is divided into 6 columns: 5 of which correspond to the **main domain groups** to use in your plan (Gmail, Microsoft, Yahoo, Orange and Apple) and the sixth column, **Others**, contains all the remaining addresses from other domains.
+* The **Engagement Days** column shows that only the profiles engaged with your brand over the last 30 days are targeted.

-The idea is to have more runs in the first phases and to progressively increase the number of targeted addresses while reducing the number of runs.
+The idea is to progressively increase the number of targeted addresses in each run, while reducing the number of runs for each phase.

-The list of out-of-the-box domains is as follows:
+The out-of-the-box main domain groups you can add to your plan are listed below:

 * Gmail
 * Adobe